 Students interested in majoring in English should consult with a member of the English Department early on in their time at Virginia Wesleyan.
-They have several options to choose from, including focusing on literary study and concentrations in secondary education, creative writing, or professional writing, as outlined below.
+They have several options to choose from, including concentrations in literary study, secondary education, or creative/professional writing, as outlined below.